opensvc/docs.opensvc.com/source/agent.service.triggers.rst

 * Inter-service dependencies

-  Using a trigger to implement a wait loop for a tiers service expected state.
-A blocking trigger can be combined with a wait loop timeout to abort the service startup if the required tiers service does not reach the expected state in time.
+  Using a ``pre_start`` trigger to implement a wait loop for a tiers service expected state.
+A ``blocking_pre_start`` trigger can be combined with a wait loop timeout to abort the service startup if the required tiers service does not reach the expected state in time.

 * Service provisioning

-  Using a post_provision trigger to create directories, files, run configuration management, deploy app, ... just after the filesystems are provisioned and started.
+  Using a ``post_provision`` trigger to create directories, files, run configuration management, deploy app, ... just after the filesystems are provisioned and started.

+* Extra start checks

+  Using a ``blocking_pre_start`` on the first started resource to verify extra conditions to allow service instance startup.